 While the philosophical ideologies are a great starting point, one should reason on their own, to their own conclusions.

 The aspirant must meditate.
 There is no alternative.
 Through single pointed concentration one is able to open the gateways of understanding.

 The writ of practice is paramount.
 Whether one chooses daily ritual, ceremony, mantra or some other practice, it will focus the mind to a greater end.

-As much as possible, the aspirant should remain the continuous observer, mindful of every breath, every state of change.
+As much as possible, the I strive to remain the continuous observer, mindful of every breath, every state of change.